 Tar Wars is a tobacco-free education program for fourth- and fifth-grade students.
 The program is designed to teach kids about the short-term, image-based consequences of tobacco use, the cost associated with using tobacco products, and the advertising techniques used by the tobacco industry to market their products to youth.
-A follow-up poster contest is conducted at the school, state, and national level to reinforce the Tar Wars message.

 Coordinators are responsible for the organization, operation, and administration of Tar Wars in their state.
-They also run the state's annual poster contest.

 Make a difference in your community by educating children about the harmful effects of tobacco use.